This comprehensive TD-50 drummer’s guide covers all aspects of the Roland TD-50 kit.

 - Build a multi-layered effect from a single TD-50 hit

 Find out more about layering with the TD-50 in this detailed article here.

 13. How to use multi effects with the TD-50

-Effects are an excellent way to finalise your customised drum sounds, whether it’s with reverb, compression or equalisation or even dramatic phasing, flanging and delay effects.
+Effects are an excellent way to finalise your customised drum sounds.
+Whether it’s with reverb, compression or equalisation or even dramatic phasing, flanging and delay effects, for example.